Who Done It? (1956 film): Plot

-Hugo Dill is an ice rink sweeper, who accidentally gets involved in the show, causing much catastrophe.
+Hugo Dill is an ice rink sweeper who accidentally finds himself in the show, causing a cascade of catastrophe.

 He dreams of being a private investigator.
 He goes to a gun-shop to buy a revolver, but his acting as a robber while the shopkeeper is in the back gets him mistaken for a robber and almost arrested.

-He hires a room in a casting agency causing some confusion with his new clients.
+He hires a room in a casting agency, causing some confusion with his new clients.

 He wins a cash prize and a bloodhound in a sleuthing contest and sets up as a private eye.

 A group of Soviet spies employ him to impersonate a scientist to trick the world into thinking the scientist is dead (they plan to blow him up).
-Hugo is helped by his blonde friend, Frankie, a female strength act, who tags along with him.
+Hugo is helped by his blonde friend Frankie, a female strength act who tags along.

 Throughout all, Hugo has continual run-ins with the police.
-Disguising himself as a woman to further evade the police, Hugo is mistaken for the guest star on a TV programme: "Your Birthday Wish".
+Disguising himself as a woman to further evade the police, Hugo is mistaken for the guest star on the TV programme Your Birthday Wish.

 In the final scene the spies steal a Watney's beer lorry (shaped like a barrel) and are pursued by Hugo and Frankie in a car – plus the police chasing all.
 They end up on a stock car racing circuit which provides an all-action ending.

 Cast

 Production

 It was one of the last films shot at Ealing Studios and also one of the last Ealing movies distributed by Rank.
+The movie was one of several attempts by Rank to build a new comic star to match the popularity of Norman Wisdom.

+The film was announced January 1955.
+"Benny Hill really is a good actor," said Dearden, "and unlike some comics... a most co operative chap to work with."

-Filming started in September 1955 and took 50 days of which Hill was required for 47.
-Writer TEB Clarke spent months studying Hill's technique on TV and the halls and created the script to showcase Hill's ability of mimicry.
-Basil Dearden said Hill was "an inventive chap.
-Full of suggestions."
+Filming started in 1 September 1955 and took 50 days of which Hill was required for 47.
+Writer T.E.B.
+Clarke spent months studying Hill's technique on TV and the halls and created the script to showcase Hill's ability as a mimic.
+Basil Dearden said Hill was "an inventive chap, full of suggestions."
 Hill said "yes and they're so good that he's turned them all down."
-Belinda Lee was finishing The Feminine Touch while the shooting began on Who Done It?.
+Belinda Lee was finishing The Feminine Touch (1956) while the shooting began on Who Done It?.

 It was one of several comedies Lee made while under contract at Rank.